 Let’s juice that up, breathe some soul into it and get you visualising how great that’s going to feel.
 (And how you’ll feel if you do nothing.)

-Here’s an example of one of our own Work goals.
+Here’s an example of one of my own Work goals.

 Examples are powerful so let’s take a few of your comments left under our previous blogs and work with those: